After working with people for many years, certain universal truths began to reveal themselves.

 In any case, let me repeat: it has nothing whatsoever to do with us.

-Sidenote: Before it seems like I'm judging you, dear reader, let me say this: I am all over this post.
+Sidenote: Just in case it seems like I'm judging you, dear reader, let me say this: I am all over this post.

 I also know that if we can move past judgment and self-judgment, we can experience what we all long for deep down underneath the layers of self-protection.